-- The Occupational Medicine course organised by the Faculty of Occupational Medicine and the Irish College of General Practitioners (Run by the ICGP) - The Diploma/MSc courses in Occupational Medicine run by the University of Manchester - The Diploma/MSc courses in Occupational Medicine run by the IOEM at University of Birmingham - The course in Occupational Medicine organised by the Malaysian Occupational Health and Medical Services - The MSc/Graduate Diploma in Occupational Health for medical practitioners run by University College, Dublin - The Royal Society of Public Health, London - The course in Occupational Medicine run jointly by ADNOC and the Faculty of Occupational Medicine in RCPI, Abu Dhabi, UAE - The DipOccMed and MOccMed courses run by the Dept of Occupational and Aviation Medicine, University of Otago
+- The two-year LFOM Occupational Medicine course organised by the Faculty of Occupational Medicine and the Irish College of General Practitioners (Run by the ICGP) - The Diploma/MSc courses in Occupational Medicine run by the University of Manchester - The Diploma/MSc courses in Occupational Medicine run by the IOEM at University of Birmingham. - The Diploma courses in Occupational Medicine run by the Royal Society of Public Medicine (RSPH) in London. - The course in Occupational Medicine run by the Malaysian Occupational Health and Medical Services - The MSc/Graduate Diploma in Occupational Health for medical practitioners run by University College Dublin - The MSc/Advanced Diploma run by the School of Medicine, Cardiff University - The course in Occupational Medicine run jointly by ADNOC and the Faculty of Occupational Medicine RCPI, Abu Dhabi, UAE - The DipOccMed and MOccMed courses run by the Dept of Occupational and Aviation Medicine, University of Otago